Hoang-Minh/mern_movie_app/README.md

 4. Display comments per movie
 5. User has ability to delete comment
 6. Share facebook icon on the favorite movie
+7. Flash message in front end when user signs up

 ## Incoming Features:

 1. Comment would be implemented for each movie - done
 2. Share movie on social network - done
-3. Add connect flash messages to front end
+3. Add connect flash messages to front end - done
 4. Add Search bar to search for movie
+5. Add scroll up button to scroll all the way to top on the Home page
+6. Register email and verify token email after signing up